geyang/episodeyang.github.io-old/_posts/2017-02-27-boltzmann-entropy-kl-divergence.md

 \end{align}

-In a statistical ensemble, the state space for a quantized discrete system is equivalent to the *multiplicity* of the discrete system.
-The [Liouville's Theorem] argues thatunder Hamiltonian mechanics, the points in a thermal ensemble forms an incompressible liquid.
+In a statistical ensemble, the state space for a quantized discrete system is equivalent to the *multiplicity* of the statistical ensemble under discussion.
+The [Liouville's Theorem] argues that under Hamiltonian mechanics, the points in a statistical ensemble forms an incompressible liquid.
 By showing that flow lines in the phase space under Hamiltonian dynamics *can not* cross each other, we can prove that the *phase volume* of the ensemble stays constant.
 As a result, in a reversible process,